Omkar-Gavali/xaver_challenge/README.md

 ### 2. **Generative Response with LLM**
    - Generates detailed responses by integrating the retrieved information and the original user query.
-   - Choice of LLM (mixtral-8x7b-32768), can use different models from Open AI as well
+   - Choice of LLM (mixtral-8x7b-32768), you can use different models from Open AI or some other inference method.

 ### 3. **Custom Template**
    - If the user asks a question outside the scope of available sources, the chatbot responds with "I don't know" and attempts to seek clarification by asking questions from relevant sources.